Former Cherokee Nation chief justice, Vietnam veteran, receives Medal of Honor at White House

 After his tank commander was wounded during the assault, Birdwell, under heavy enemy fire, moved him to safety, then turned his attention to their attackers.

-Birdwell was wounded during the attack, receiving fire to his face and torso, but refused evacuation.
+Birdwell was wounded during the attack, receiving fire to his face and torso, but refused to evacuate.

 "When he was ordered to board a medivac helicopter — this I find amazing — he went and crawled right back off the other side and kept on fighting," Biden said.
 "Only after reinforcements arrived and only after he'd helped with evacuations of his fellow wounded did Spc.
 Birdwell agree to evacuate himself."